Crux Installation Instructions

 - Stable Release

-- Click on the button labeled "I agree to the licensing terms, download release x.x of Crux" to download the latest stable release of crux.
+- Click on the button labeled "I agree to the licensing terms, download release x.x of Crux" to download the latest stable release of Crux.

 - Latest Development Release